andrew/ultimate-awesome/README.md

 - [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-indonesia](https://github.com/fransallen/awesome-indonesia) - 😎 🇮🇩 Awesome Indonesia: Daftar produk, proyek, acara dan sumber daya lainnya yang dibuat oleh developer dan founder dari Indonesia.
 - [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
+- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
+- [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [awesome-coderabbit](https://github.com/coderabbitai/awesome-coderabbit) - Official awesome-list of CodeRabbit Starters & Resources ⚡️.
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.